necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 4.4.1 The Index
 ^^^^^^^^^^^^^^^

-First we get the index of the step that had the highest value in the sweep and store it in the ``peak_step`` variable
+First we get the index of the step that had the highest value in the sweep (using :py:meth:`RFESweepDataCollection.GetPeakStep <RFExplorer.RFESweepDataCollection.RFESweepDataCollection.GetPeakStep>`) and store it in the ``peak_step`` variable

 .. code:: ipython